 - 3/4 cup water or veggie broth

-- 2 cloves of fresh garlic, smashed and minced
+- 2 cloves fresh garlic smashed and minced

-- 1/4 cup of finely diced/minced white or purple onion
+- 1/4 cup finely diced/minced white or red onion

 - 2 TBSP extra virgin olive oil

-- 1 tsp of fresh parsley, chopped (or 1/2 tsp of dried parsley)
+- 1 tsp chopped fresh parsley (or 1/2 tsp of dried parsley)

 - 1/4 tsp salt